 Whether it is a small scale or large scale farming, the ultimate goal is to achieve economically feasible profits/yield.
-This requires good crop production and management practices like preparation of land, seed selection, usage of fertilizers, etc.
+This requires good crop production and management practices like preparation of land, seed selection, usage of fertilisers, etc.

 Soil is the primary resource of nutrients like minerals for the crop.
-But some types of soil are not rich in minerals or are infertile.
+However, some types of soil are not rich in minerals or are infertile.
 Even repeated farming can result in loss of fertility of the soil.
 In such cases, the soil is to be replenished with nutrients from the external source.

-Also Read: Agriculture and Fertilizers
+Also Read: Agriculture and Fertilisers

 Manuring is the process of addition of natural or chemical sources of nutrients for the crop.
 Natural sources include dead wastes of plants, humans and animals, excreta and other wastes.
 These on decomposition give organic products called organic manure or simply manure.

 Manure improves the water holding capacity, aeration, and texture of the soil.
-These lead to the development of a new method of farming called organic farming where only organic fertilizers, pesticides, etc. are used.
+These lead to the development of a new method of farming called organic farming where only organic fertilisers, pesticides, etc. are used.